rackspace/runway/docs/source/cfngin/configuration.rst

 ---------

 You can provide a   ``namespace`` to create all stacks within.
-The namespace_ will be used as a prefix for the name of any stack that CFNgin creates.
+The namespace_ will be used as a prefix for the name of any stack that Runway's CFNgin creates.

-In addition, this value will be used to create an S3 bucket that CFNgin will use to upload and store all CloudFormation templates.
+In addition, this value will be used to create an S3 bucket that Runway's CFNgin will use to upload and store all CloudFormation templates.

-In general, this is paired with the concept of Environments_ to create a namespace_ per environment.
+In general, this is paired with the concept of :ref:`Environments <term-cfngin-env>` to create a namespace_ per environment.

 .. code-block:: yaml